XSEDE/Container_Tutorial/SGCI2021/Day1 Ex 1 Part E:  Running.md

-# Day 1, Ex1 Part E: Running
+# DEx1 Part E: Running
 ## Build, Convert, and Run an HPC job with a Container

 # Step 4: Running a job

-Now, we're going to walk through using our container **from the registry** with an HPC job scheduler, Slurm.
+Now, we're going to walk through using our container **from the local filesystem** with an HPC job scheduler, Slurm.
 We'll submit a batch job file to the scheduler, watch the job run, and view the output files - this workflow is basically what happens on the background when using a science gateway.